 The stroke clinic provides individualized answers to your concerns and questions and offers evaluations and consultations if you’ve already had a stroke.
 In addition to serving as an information resource, the stroke clinic works with you and your family to prevent stroke by identifying and controlling risk factors.

 During a visit to the stroke clinic, you'll be evaluated by stroke experts including a neurologist and nurse practitioner, and receive education and resources to help with recovery and stroke prevention.
 After the evaluation, you may be referred to other members of the care team including physical therapists, occupational therapists, speech language pathologists, or physical medicine and rehabilitation physicians.
 The stroke team will provide a care plan and recommendation information to your primary care physician.

 Joe Burns knows firsthand that when it comes to treating a stroke, it's all about time.
 Joe was packing for a trip to Florida when his wife noticed he was talking strange.
 She insisted they make the five minute drive to the Emergency Department at Mayo Clinic Health System in Fairmont.
 Following a CT scan, Joe was able to meet with a neurologist at Mayo Clinic — without leaving Fairmont.
-The appointment took place via stroke telemedicine, which allows specialists in Rochester to evaluate patients in other locations using audiovisual equipment.
+The appointment took place via telestroke, which allows specialists in Rochester to evaluate patients in other locations using audiovisual equipment.
 The service is also available in other local communities, including Mankato, New Prague, St. James, Springfield and Waseca.
 Joe was so grateful for the care he received that he and his wife went back to thank the caregivers after his recovery.